automated-bots/Stock-Index-Bot/README.md

 3. Install depedencies via: `npm install` (once needed)
 4. Start the bot using: `npm start`

+During development you could use: `npm run start-fake`.
+Which will start the app, but **not** connect to the TwelveData API.

 **Advice:** Run the bot 24/7 on some dedicated hardware. `cron_time` within the configuration will take care of the triggers when to look-up for data.

 **Hidden feature:** Set `DEBUG` to `true` value in the [dataProcessor.js](src/dataProcessor.js) source file to dump the market data to a comma-seperated values (CSV) file.
 Useful for off-line verification/calculations.